billfern23/Shopmart/Readme.md

     METHOD: GET

     https://shopmart24.herokuapp.com/customer/:id
-    How to use:
+    How to use: </br>
-    id is a required parameter, otherwise customer wont be retrieved.
     Replace ':id' with known customer ID.
-It has to be the same id, length, sequence all of it.
+It has to be the same id, length, sequence all of it. </br>
+    id is a required parameter, otherwise customer wont be retrieved.</br>
   <b>You would need the exact ID for this endpoint to retrieve a customer.</b>
 </p2>
 <b>Product</b> </br>